jwstegemann/fritz2/www/src/pages/docs/60_Http.md

 override val statusCodesEnforcingAuthentication: List<Int> = listOf(401, 403, /* some more */)
 ```

-Whenever the authentication middleware receives such a response, it starts the client-side authentication-process
+Whenever the authentication middleware receives such a response, it starts the client-side authentication process
-you defined by implementing the abstract `authenticate`-method.
+you defined by implementing the abstract `authenticate` method.
 You are free to do here whatever your authentication
 process requires.
 For example, you could open a modal window to ask the user for their credentials and send them
 to another remote service to get a [JSON Web Token](https://jwt.io/) for subsequent requests, as well as name and
 roles of the user.
 To successfully complete the authentication process with an identified principal,